Thilages/Revu/README.md

 - **Styling**: Tailwind CSS
 - **Dependencies**:
   - `@danielxceron/youtube-transcript` for transcript extraction
-  - `ytdl-core` for video download
-  - `fast-xml-parser` for XML processing
   - `axios` for HTTP requests
   - `lucide-react` for icons